I know I spent X on this social media marketing campaign, but what did I get back?

-Just like the sales person who impacts sales by making more sales calls, a brand impacts sales through its marketing intensity.
-Let’s add stuff like the CTR (click-through rate) for our online advertising and enewsletters + our media spend since folks don’t JUST live online + inducements like coupons or free product to the mix.
+Just like the salesperson who impacts sales by making more sales calls, a brand impacts sales through its marketing intensity.
+Let’s add stuff like the CTR (click-through rate) for our online advertising and e-newsletters + our media spend since folks don’t JUST live online + inducements like coupons or free products to the mix.
 For now, we’ll ignore the issue of scale for these elements, but we’ll work that out so each element is equal (or weighted as we see fit).

 sales = amplification X sentiment X marketing intensity

 Now we can add in our close rate.
-Using a tool like CoreMetrics, we can calculate the percentage of folks who buy based on number of unique visitors to our site.
-We can even fancy it up a little by separating new customers from return customers and/ or first time visitors from repeat visitors.
+Using a tool like CoreMetrics, we can calculate the percentage of folks who buy based on the number of unique visitors to our site.
+We can even fancy it up a little by separating new customers from return customers and/ or first-time visitors from repeat visitors.

 sales = amplification X sentiment X marketing intensity X close rate